 Hypopigmentation, also known as skin depigmentation, is the loss of the skin’s color due to disease or trauma to the skin.
-It is identified by pale spots on the skin and is more noticeable in people with darker skins because of the color distinction between the patches and their skins.
+It is identified by pale or white spots on the skin and is more noticeable in people with darker skins because of the color distinction between the patches and their skins.
 It however occurs to all skin types and is a common pigmentation disorder.

 Causes Of Hypopigmentation